 Azure AD Privileged Identity Management allows companies to have better control over how privileged accounts are utilized.
-In any environment, use of privileged accounts should be minimized, i.e. number of such accounts should be minimal and most of such accounts should be activated only when there is a business need and deactivated immediately after that (Just-In-Time access).
+In any environment, use of privileged accounts should be minimized – number of such accounts should be minimal and most of such accounts should be activated only when there is a business need and deactivated immediately after that (Just-In-Time access).

-With Privileged Identity Management employees that need just temporary access to a privileged role are assigned to a role of Eligible administrator.
+With Privileged Identity Management, employees who need a temporary access to a privileged role are assigned to a role of Eligible administrator.
 They need to sign-in to Azure Portal and complete an activation for their account.
-Once activation is completed they will have necessary privileges.
+Once activation is completed, they will have necessary privileges.
 They can then use their privileged role until activation for that role expires.
 How long privileged role can be used before expiration is configurable.

-Before user can activate their privileged role we could require approval of one or more administrators.
-Administrator need to approve the activation, unless approved user will not be able to use their privileged role.
+Before user can activate their privileged role, it could require approval of one or more administrators.
+Administrators need to approve the activation unless approved user will not be able to use their privileged role.

-Currently, with Azure AD Privileged Identity Management we can use any of the available Azure AD directory roles (like Global Administrator or Password Administrators) but also we can also allow temporary privileged access to Azure resources (like resource groups, virtual machines, App Service Web Apps, Azure SQL databases, etc.).
+Currently, with Azure AD Privileged Identity Management, we can use any of the available Azure AD directory roles (like Global Administrator or Password Administrators) but we can also allow temporary privileged access to Azure resources (like resource groups, virtual machines, App Service Web Apps, Azure SQL databases, etc.).

 Same as Identity Protection, Azure AD Privileged Identity Management is a part of the Azure AD Premium P2 edition, it can be obtained by purchasing Azure AD Premium P2 or as part of Enterprise Mobility + Security E5 edition.

-As we mentioned before, employees today wants to be productive on any device, any location and at any time of the day.
-IT must allow this and at the same time they must appropriately protect company's data and resources.
-We need to ensure that only the right people have access and under the right conditions, if that's not the case we need to block the access or require additional requirements (like multi-step verification).
+As we’ve mentioned before, employees today want to be productive on any device, any location and at any time of the day.
+IT has to allow this and at the same time appropriately protect company’s data and resources.
+We need to ensure that only the right people under the right conditions have access, and if that’s not the case we need to block the access or require additional requirements (like multi-step verification).

 As we can see, Azure provides many ways to extend identities to the cloud, enables employees to securely access both cloud and on-premises applications and provides IT with the level of control they need, and with capability to appropriately monitor and audit access to company’s data.